RobAtSGH/CourseraProgrammingR/README.md

 * 2015-03-09: Checked in week two lecture slides.
 Added spec data for week 2 programming project.
 Removed spaces from directory names.
 Created project stubs.
 * 2015-03-09: Created flow control examples for if-then-else, for loop, and while loop.
 Completed scoping and function examples.
 * 2015-03-10: Created pollutantmean() function for week 2 project.
 Submitted for grading - passed all tests.
+* 2015-03-10: Created complete() function for week 2 project.
+Submitted for grading - passed all tests.